gelus/scrobMaster/README.md

 	 <li>step - Triggered on scroll in live zone</li>
 	 <li>exit - triggered when live zone is exited from top or bottom</li>
 </ul>
-Event methode functions accept the current ScobMaster scrollState, described below, as their only parameter
+Event method functions accept the current ScobMaster scrollState, described below, as their only parameter

 <h5>on</h5>
-<pre>scrob.bob2.on(methode[, val])</pre>
+<pre>scrob.bob2.on(method[, val])</pre>
-Syntactical alias for set - Used to assign scoll events<br />
+Syntactical alias for set - Used to assign scroll events<br />
-Chainable, returns scrobject called on.
+Chain-able, returns scrobject called on.
 <h5>addon</h5>
-<pre>scrob.bob2.addon(methode[, val])</pre>
+<pre>scrob.bob2.addon(method[, val])</pre>
-Similar to the "on" methode, used to assign scroll events in addtion to previously defined handles rather than replace them.<br />
+Similar to the "on" method, used to assign scroll events in addition to previously defined handles rather than replace them.<br />
-Chainable, returns scrobject called on.<br />
+Chain-able, returns scrobject called on.<br />
 example
 <pre>
 	scrob.register('bob2');